sebsciarra/HugoWebsite/content/technical_content/em_algorithm/index.md

 ---
-title: "Expectation-Maximization Algorithm: A Method to Solve Latent Variable Problems and Other Latent Variable Problems"
+title: "Example post"
 draft: false
-summary: 'This is a summary of the post that brielfy explains the main points of the post to provide an anchor for the reader.'
+summary: 'This is a summary of the post that briefly explains the main points of the post to provide an anchor for the reader.'
 article_type: technical
 output:
   bookdown::html_document2: